MylesBorins/github-issues/readme.markdown

   * changed "comment" to "issue" and quite a bit of work was done

 * I wrote a small wrapper around the [xhr][xhr] module to do the restful call to the github api
+  * It has the same basic api layer as request, so this module could in theory work just as nicely on the server outside a react app.

 * There is a delay while we wait for the latest api data from google.
-It could be really nice if we could animate in the issues after a load time... or have some static assets already there
+It could be really nice if we could animate in the issues after a load time... or have some static assets already there (loading screen)

-* I currently have hard coded github secrets for an app I created... this is to simplify stuff so i can move forward. to be refactored time permitting
+* I currently have hard coded github secrets for an app I created... this is to simplify stuff so i can move forward.
+Please be respectful of the token being included.
+I want to make sure it just works for you with minimal setup

-* The github module should cache results for at least a couple minutes (perhaps even poll)
+* The github module should cache results rather than hitting the api every time.
+Offline storage could be a good way to cache this as well, perhaps with some sort of polling model to invalidate the cache.

-* Flash at begining... yuk

 * I'm finding the way I'm handling event propagation to be really gross...
-THERE HAS TO BE A BETTER WAY
+THERE HAS TO BE A BETTER WAY.
+I would love to learn some patterns to make some of the things I've been doing less painful.

+* I have gotten most of the requirements done from the PDF document.
+One glaring missing piece is that I did not implement that "@user" highlighting.
+NPM has so man y false positives right now using @ for scoped modules the entire thing overwhelmed me a bit to manage in this pass.

+* I think I could work on the naming and separation of my components a bit

 [xhr]: https://www.npmjs.com/package/xhr "xhr on npmjs.com"
 [smokestack]: https://www.npmjs.com/package/smokestack "smokestack on npmjs.com"